Itera/docker-intro-workshop/03_database/README.md

 - **Try running the `db-script` container a couple of times.**

-Does the output change for each run?
+Question 3.3) Does the output change for each run?
 Why/why not?

 - **Try terminating the `my-postgres` container and create a new one, then run the `db-script` container again**

-Did the output change from last time?
+Question 3.4) Did the output change from last time?
 Why/why not?